One of the biggest topics in positive psychology is character strengths.

 - A person can (probably) be a “prodigy” in it, meaning they have an instinct towards it.

-- On the other hand, a person can potentially display a complete lack of it.
+- On the other hand, a person might display a complete lack of it.

-- There are “institutions and associated rituals” for cultivating it, meaning that it is considered a positive and encouraged in at least some areas of mainstream society (2004).
+- There are “institutions and associated rituals” for cultivating it, meaning that it is considered a positive and encouraged in at least some areas of mainstream society.

 With these criteria in mind, the authors observed six main virtues that emerged in societies across the world and across time.
-Within each of these virtues is several characters strengths that relate to displaying or enacting the virtue:
+Within each of these virtues are several character strengths that relate to displaying or enacting the virtue:

 - Wisdom and Knowledge